 On Tuesday May 27th, King Willem-Alexander and Queen Máxima visited North Rhine-Westphalia.
 In the morning, the King and the Queen visited the Zentrum für Niederlande-Studies (Centre for Dutch Studies) of the University of Münster along with Hannelore Kraft and the Dutch Economy Minister, Henk Kamp.
 The visit marked the 25th anniversary of the Institute, which is involved in teaching, research and scientific service with the Netherlands, Flanders, Germany and the relationships and exchange processes between these regions.

 Then the Royal Couple moved to Dortmund, where they visited the Fraunhofer Institute for Material Flow and Logistics (IML), a research institute focused on logistics processes.

 The King and the Queen attended the Memorandum of Understanding (MoU) between Dinalog (Dutch public-private institute for logistics research) and Effizienz Cluster Logistik Ruhr (part of IML).

 In Essen, King Willem-Alexander and Queen Máxima visited the MMID Creative Industry and they got an introduction about the Dutch-German cooperation in the creative industries.
 The King and the Queen attended a lunch with Dutch and German representatives and entrepreneurs from the creative industries.
 The visit in North Rhine-Westphalia ended with the Summit of Dutch and German companies in the manufacturing industry at the Museum Schloss Moyland.

-The purpose of the two-day working visit was to promote mutual trade relations and cooperation in areas like renewable energy, the creative industries, innovation, employment and education.Filed under Dutch Royals
+The purpose of the two-day working visit was to promote mutual trade relations and cooperation in areas like renewable energy, the creative industries, innovation, employment and education.Filed under The Netherlands

-Tagged Education, Germany, King Willem-Alexander, Queen Máxima, Working Visit.
+Tagged Education, Germany, King Willem-Alexander of The Netherlands, Queen Máxima of the Netherlands, Working Visit.